Let Florida voters decide if recreational marijuana should be legal, state Supreme Court rules

 Two years ago, the court ruled a similar measure was misleading and struck it from the 2022 ballot.

+“While we respectfully disagree with the court’s decision, the Florida Chamber will continue fighting to protect our constitution from out of state and special interests trying to buy their way into Florida’s Constitution.
+Recreational drugs, like pigs, don’t belong in Florida’s constitution,” said Mark Wilson, president & CEO, Florida Chamber of Commerce.

-The court on Monday also ruled on a proposed amendment to allow abortion-access, saying voters would be able to determine its future in Florida.
+The state justices on Monday also ruled on a proposed amendment to allow abortion access, saying voters would be able to determine its future in Florida.
+At the same time, the court upheld the 15-week ban on abortions, thus enabling a six-week ban to go into effect 30 days after this ruling.